tlorans/ClimateInvestingNLP/docs/source/transition_investing.md

 Figure: Top 15 securities in terms of weights deviation from the benchmark
 ```

+With a targeted excess greeness score of 10%, we can see that the properties of our transition portfolio follows the expected behavior of our mixed green-brown taxonomy:

+- The securities with the highest exposure to greeness (ie. the pure-players) are the ones with the highest positive weights deviation
+- The neutral securities follow the greenest ones, replacing the brown securities in the portfolio.

+However, we need to investigate the cost associated with this greeness improvement, noteworthy knowing the narrow universe of green investments.

 ## TE and Excess Greeness Arbitrage

+We can measure the cost of deviation from the initial benchmark with the tracking error.
+We can test the properties of our transition metrics by testing the cost associated with various levels of improvement.

+Below is the Python code to compute the tracking error for various levels of greeness excess:
 ```python
 list_targets = [0.1, 0.2, 0.3, 0.4 , 0.5]